A Walk On The Wild Side At The Nashville Zoo

 This next lady below is a gibbon.
 It was climbing and swinging on all of the trees.
 Her baby was up at the top of the trees about 70′ up in the air.
 I couldn’t get a good picture of the baby.
 But she wanted her picture taken, or at least it seemed that way to me.

-They live up to 40 years and weigh in up to 20 pounds.
+Gibbons live up to 40 years and weigh in up to 20 pounds.
 Gibbon can leap up to 25 feet.

-Lovely of this guy (above) to let me snap a photo of him while he ate his lunch.
+I love how the Nashville Zoo has this interactive section to experience the kangaroo there.
+I thought it was lovely of this guy (above) to let me snap a photo of him while he ate his lunch.

-Next we have some kangaroo that they said will come up and let you touch them but we came at nap time so they were not in a cuddly mood (sadly) as I would have so loved to hold or touch one. 🙂 This reminded me of our friends in Australia and made us smile. **hello friends**
+Next, we have some kangaroo that they said will come up and let you touch them but we came at nap time so they were not in a cuddly mood (sadly) as I would have so loved to hold or touch one. 🙂 This reminded me of our friends in Australia and made us smile. **Hello friends**

-Walking Down Under On The Wild Side
+Walking Down Under At The Nashville Zoo

 The day was beautiful and in the sixties.
 The leaves were all shades of beautiful, and we couldn’t get enough of the beauty!

 This little goat was so adorable.
 It looked like it belonged at the cottage and needed to come home with me.
+This is a cute Nigerian Dwarf that they have in the petting zoo for you to love on and feed.

-Walking With The Elephants
+Walking With The Elephants In The Nashville Zoo

 It was swinging his trunk back and forth, like it was waving.
 The light was beautiful and soft and the breeze was blowing.
 Such a beautiful animal and a great day!